munoztd0/Hitchhikers_guide_to_the_brain/index.md

 What if I don't want to memorize those commands and type them each time? <br/>

 #### On Linux and mac:
 You can create "aliases" that will act as shortcut commands.
-THIS IS SO USEFUL!
+THIS IS A HUGE TIMESAVER! <br/>
 Inside a terminal: (You can replace vim by any editor (gedit, emacs, etc..))
 ```m
 vim ~/.bash_profile #This will open you "user profile"